 We follow a totally different route to that of a conventional language school.
 Instead of boring you with a traditional classroom/textbook scenario, we 'live' with you.

 We show you our wonderful Island, both visiting attractions and confronting everyday situations together, thereby facilitating a completely natural, unforced consolidation of the English language.
-Our philosophy?
 Learning is allowed to be fun!

 Sample Programme (One Week)